CognitiveDave/home/_posts/2020-6-7-Raspberry.md

 ![A picture of Pi-OS](/images/pi_os.png)

 ##### Other software
 Just having Pi-OS installed would be sufficient for most.
 After all it comes with Chromium bundled.
-However in practice you need a lot of otherstuff.
+However in practice you need a lot of other stuff.
 For example here is a screen shot of me actually writing this article.

 ![A screenshot of the author writing](/images/me_writing.png)